felipeskroski-zz/felipeskroski.github.io/about.md

 ---

 ###Experience
-I'm working with web design since 1998.
-During that time I worked on a wide variety of projects and products of different sizes located around the globe in a range of industries, including digital agencies, dynamic startups and big high profile brands such as Vodafone, Telecom(now Spark), Toyota, V(energy drink), Westpac and much more.
+I have been working with web design since 1998.
+During this time I have worked on a wide variety of projects and products of different sizes located around the globe in a range of industries, including digital agencies, dynamic startups and big high profile brands such as Vodafone, Telecom (now Spark), Toyota, V (energy drink), Westpac and much more.

 I have a broad range of skills ranging from high level product strategy and design to implementation and coding.
-I'm a design graduate, hold a Marketing MBA, 2015 Techstars Alumni and self thought coder.
+I'm a design graduate, hold a Marketing MBA, 2015 Techstars Alumni and self taught coder.

 I've managed teams of designers, developers and copywriters with different cultural backgrounds upskilling people from the most junior roles all the way up to head of design positions.